dariocurr/env-settings/README.md

 ## Usage

-When you add the `EnvSettings` derive to a `struct`, two methods are added to it
+When you add the `EnvSettings` derive to a `struct`, two public methods are added to it

 -   ```rust
     fn from_env(...) -> env_settings_utils::EnvSettingsResult<Self>